mwmitchell/raven/web/collections/swinburne/README.txt

-The Swinburne texts are not finished/complete and in an "beta" state.
+The Swinburne texts are not finished ("beta") and are owned by Bethany Nowviskie.